pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-26-cyber-kali-first-boot.md

 Press enter to close the window and then reboot your Kali virtual machine for the last time.

 Hopefully you've reached this point without any problems, and now have a fully updated version of Kali ready for you to enjoy using.

+In my next guide I will look at some of the useful software I add to Kali.
+All of them are generally used during penetration testing and capture the flag activites.